 What kind of birth do you want?
 Waterbirth?
 Natural with epidural delivery?
 Natural drug-free delivery?
 Elective C-section?
 If you are post 40 weeks, do want to be induced?

 If you want a birth attendant with you, what are the hospital restrictions?
 How many people can attend your birth?
-Do they allow videos or photos being taken in the birthing room?
+Do they allow videos or photos to be taken in the birthing room?

 Is the baby kept in a nursery and just brought to you for feeding?
 Or do they keep the baby in the mother’s room?
 How many days do they recommend that you stay in the hospital?